python-effect/effect/README.md

 result was an error (this is the behavior of the `sync_perform` function).

-# Approach: testability by promoting stub objects
+## Testability by promoting stub objects

-One way to think of effects is as so:

 In unit tests, we often use stub objects to replace objects that are considered "expensive", or otherwise difficult to deal with.
 The Effect